-The MURCA Runner of the Year Award is given to a MURCAn for noteworthy accomplishments in the sport of ultrarunning, and contributions to causes greater than themselves such as post-traumatic stress disorder (PTSD), veteran’s suicide, and other support for U.S. Military veterans.
-This year’s MURCA Runner of the Year embodies the best qualities of being a Marine, a MURCAn, an ultrarunner, and personifies the essence of MURCA’s mission and ethos.
+The MURCA Runner of the Year Award is given to one MURCAn to recognize noteworthy accomplishments in the sport of ultrarunning and contributions to causes greater than themselves.
+This year’s MURCA Runner of the Year embodies the highest qualities of being a Marine, a MURCAn, an ultrarunner, and personifies the essence of MURCA’s mission and ethos.

 2019 MURCA Runner of the Year